As Roger Tory Peterson said, this bird is “a finch dipped in raspberry juice.”

 Their strong conical beak allows them to split open the seeds of many trees.
 They help crops by eating damaging insects and weed seeds.
 Nectar, berries and fruits are also on the menu.
 Offer nyger (informally referred to as thistle) and sunflower seeds at the feeders.

-Fun Facts: A group of finches is collectively called a charm, trembling or trimming.
+A group of finches is collectively called a charm, trembling or trimming.

-Habitat: coniferous forests, shrublands, weedy fields and backyards
+Coniferous forests, shrublands, weedy fields and backyards.

-Conservation Note: Competition with the House Sparrow and House Finch (non-native and introduced species in the east, respectively) and habitat loss continues to result in declining numbers.
+Competition with the House Sparrow and House Finch (non-native and introduced species in the east, respectively) and habitat loss continues to result in declining numbers.

 ABOUT THIS SERIES:

 “Birds of the Blue Ridge” showcases frequently seen and rare birds across the southern Appalachian region.
-For over three decades, Angela Minor has traveled with binoculars and field guides across the continental U.S., Alaska, the Caribbean, and seven European countries.
-She is a travel and nature freelance writer for several regional and national print magazines, and also created and authored the state park birding series for Bird Watcher’s Digest.
+For over four decades, Angela Minor has traveled with binoculars and field guides across the continental U.S., Alaska, the Caribbean and seven European countries.
+She is a contributing editor with BRC magazine and a freelance writer, penning travel and nature feature articles for several regional and national print publications.
+Angela created and authored the state park birding series for Bird Watcher’s Digest.

 Read More by Angela Minor: BlueRidgeCountry.com/AngelaMinor